Tetiana-KET/Websocket_battleship_server_NodeJS_2024/README.md

 ## RSSchool NodeJS websocket task template

-> Static http server and base task packages.
+> Static http server served on http://localhost:8181
 > By default WebSocket client tries to connect to the 3000 port.

 ## Prerequisites